pre-eth/adam/README.md

 Testing with TestU01 will probably require some kind of port as it only accepts 32-bit inputs.
 PractRand is the crown jewel and will be taken on once all these other tests have been passed at all the bit sequence lengths.

+### NIST

+The STS can be downloaded from the link above.
+[This](https://www.slideshare.net/Muhammadhamid23/running-of-nist-test-109375052) is a good little quick start guide.

-Files containing test results for 10Mb, 100Mb, 200Mb, 250Mb, 500Mb, and 1Gb are available in the `tests` subdirectory with the appropriate prefix per test.
+Results for testing 10Mb, 100Mb, 200Mb, 250Mb, 500Mb, and 1Gb are available in the `tests` subdirectory.

+### Dieharder

+`adam -b | dieharder -a -Y 1 -k 2 -g 200`

+Explanation of options can be found in Dieharder's [man page](https://linux.die.net/man/1/dieharder)

 ## CONTRIBUTING